 This energetic city port is second to Seoul by size, but not by intrigue.
 Like Seoul, Busan has most western conveniences, but the bustling city is also home to pristine beaches, winding hiking paths, and inspiring shrines.
 Hiding on the southeast corner of South Korea, Busan doesn’t usually get as cold as other popular cities for expats during the winter, so you can bust out your bathing suit at Haeundae Beach in late spring.

 And because Busan is a popular destination in Korea’s foreign teaching community, you can expect plenty of camaraderie and meet-ups in the area.
 Pay is competitive, and all types of teaching positions in Busan, private and public, are available here.
-If you have enough experience and a master’s degree in teaching or a related field, you might even be able to snag a job at well-known Pusan National University.
+If you have enough experience and a master’s degree in teaching or a related field, you might even be able to snag a job at the well-known Pusan National University.
+Many recruiters like Travel and Teach Recruiting Inc. and Reach to Teach place teachers in Busan.

 If you’re looking for a mid-sized city with small-city charm, look no further.
 Also in southeastern Korea, Daegu takes about 40 minutes to get to by train from Busan.
 It's so close, in fact, that many "Daegu-ites" get their tan on in Busan on the weekends.
 But there’s so much to do in Daegu, anyway, that you might not want to go far.